-There are four changes to our event this year that are important to note:
+There are some changes to our event this year that are important to note:

-The venues for the various debate events on Saturday and Sunday will be different from 2012.
-On Saturday and Sunday, Glenbrook North and The Maple School will host Varsity LD, Glenview State Bank JV LD, JV Policy, and Novice Policy.
-Glenbrook South will host Varsity Policy, Congressional Debate and Public Forum.
+The venues for the various debate events on Saturday and Sunday will be different from 2013.
+On Saturday and Sunday, Glenbrook South will host Varsity LD, Glenview State Bank JV LD, Congressional Debate, JV Policy, and Novice Policy.
+Glenbrook North and The Maple School will host Varsity Policy and Public Forum.
 All Monday elimination rounds (VLD, VCX, JVCX, NCX) in debate will be at the Renaissance North Shore.
 We encourage all competitors to stay at either the Renaissance North Shore or one of our other hotel venues.
 Utilizing our hotel and transportation venues allows us to continue to have the lowest entry fees of any national circuit tournament.

 We will be continuing our policy of using a school/hotel fee this year of $100.
 Please read before stressing - the fee will be waived if you stay at one of our tournament hotels OR you are a local school.
 When you are entering students online, please email Tara at [email protected] to waive that fee.
 Either list that you are local OR list the tournament hotel that you are staying at as well as the name the reservations are under.
 If there are other circumstances that cause you to not stay at one of our tournament properties, please drop Tara an email for discussion.
 We don't want to make a dime off this fee.
 We just are needing our participants to fill our hotel contracts so we can continue to utilize our contracts for tournament competition space on Monday and to house our hired judges and tournament officials.